quidphp/project/README.md

 4. Please delete the test suite files once the run has been successful.

 ### Known issue
 - On some setup, you will need to add your domain to the system hosts file.
-This is due with assertions involving the curl library.
+If not, some assertions involving curl may fail.